 Three shots of Jäger later I ventured close enough to a mirror to inspect the damage.
-A rough circle had been cut lightly into my cheekbone only a couple of centimetres from my eye and I could see through my foundation that a bruise was beginning to appear.
+A rough circle had been cut lightly into my cheekbone only a couple of centimetres from my left eye and I could see through my foundation that a bruise was beginning to appear.
 My goal until it left: avoid Tuck and FDR.
 My goal for the moment: ice.

-Avoiding FDR proved an easy task (I think he was rather focused on this Lauren chick) but Tuck was more of a challenge: the text I had received in the car had been from him, asking what I'd meant.
+Avoiding FDR proved an easy task (I think he was rather focused on this Lauren chick) but Tuck was more of a challenge: the text in the car had been from him, asking what I'd meant.
 I'd childishly not answered and spent Sunday lazing about and planning excuses for my face and avoiding the cause of it.
 I came up with this:

 "My eye?
 Oh god I feel like suck a klutz!
 I tripped over my shoes that I'd left in the hall and caught my eye on the door handle.
 Seriously!
 I was so mortified but laughing at myself at the same time.
 I'm such a spaz, really!"

-I had the week off from Mission hospital so the second excuse could wait until I felt more creative because the tripping explanation was paper-thin at best.
+I had the week off from Mission hospital so a proper excuse could wait until I felt more creative because the tripping explanation was paper-thin at best.
 I was, however, working at the CIA on Tuesday and those guys knew a punch when they saw one.
 I decided on my way there that morning to just tell them the truth; my bruise was changing from blue to brown so it was impossible to conceal anyway.

-"And you got Tuck and FDR to kick his ass right?" she said in astonishment – my association with them was common knowledge around there.
+"And you got Tuck and FDR to kick his ass, right?" she said in astonishment – my association with them was common knowledge around there.